 Optonet Vision Unit

 Optonet has developed a computerized system for visual testing that incorporates standardized VA tests with functions that have been designed to overcome the shortcomings explained above.
-This software is made available for free to all health practitioners, in order to promote and ease the transition from Snellen to logMAR VA charts in all clinical settings.
+This software is made available as a freeware resource to all health practitioners, in order to promote and ease the transition from Snellen to logMAR VA charts in all clinical settings.
 This is one of the main reason of the OPTONET PROJECT.

 1. International Council of Ophthalmology (ICO).
 Visual acuity measurement standard.
 Kos, Greece: ICO; 1984.
 Available at: http://www.icoph.org/dynamic/attachments/resources/icovisualacuity1984.pdf.
 Accessed March 20, 2011.